shaloo/docs.arcana/docs/quick-start/gasless-standalone-quick-start.md

 2. **Multi-wallet Apps**: Multi-wallet apps are those that support {{config.extra.arcana.wallet_name}} and third-party browser-based wallets as well.
 They need to enable gasless transactions in both, the {{config.extra.arcana.wallet_name}} and any third-party browser-based wallet.
 3. **Only Third-party Wallet Apps**: This use case refers to apps that only need to enable gasless transactions for other third-party, browser-based wallets.
 Such apps do not require any user onboarding functionality or the embedded, non-custodial {{config.extra.arcana.wallet_name}} offered by the {{config.extra.arcana.sdk_name}}.

 In every use case above, the developers must first use the  {{config.extra.arcana.dashboard_name}} and register the app, obtain a unique identifier for the app and configure gasless settings.
-Then they need to install one or more {{config.extra.arcana.sdk_name}} SDKs and integrate with them using the unique app identifier.
+After gasless configuration is complete, developers can proceed to install the requisite SDKs as per the use case and begin app integration.

 <img class="an-screenshots" src="/img/an_auth_usage_overview_light.png#only-light" alt="Auth Usage Overview"/>
 <img class="an-screenshots" src="/img/an_auth_usage_overview_dark.png#only-dark" alt="Auth Usage Overview"/>